 Music Education Faculty

-Dr. Lisa Grevlos is associate professor of music and Director of Vocal Studies at Augustana College.
+Dr. Lisa Grevlos is associate professor of music and director of vocal studies at Augustana College.
 She directs the Augustana Opera Workshop Theatre program, conducts the Augustana Women’s Choir — Angelus, and teaches in the areas of applied voice, vocal pedagogy, singer’s diction, and choral music education.
 Dr. Grevlos performs frequently as a soloist in the region for recitals, operas, oratorios, and musical theatre.
-She has been a guest soloist with the South Dakota Symphony Orchestra in “A Night at the Opera” and the Brahms Requiem and was the featured soprano vocalist with the Sioux Falls Municipal Band for fifteen years.
-Recent engagements have included a faculty recital featuring original compositions of Augustana College composers, various roles in Sounds of South Dakota, Inc. productions - most recently as Gretal in Englebert Humperdinck's opera "Hansel and Gretel", soprano soloist in the Augustana Orchestra's production of Faure’s Pelléas and Mélisande, and soprano soloist in the Swiss Chorale Society’s performance of Haydn’s Lord Nelson Mass.
+She has been a guest soloist with the South Dakota Symphony Orchestra in “A Night at the Opera,” the Brahms Requiem, and was the featured soprano vocalist with the Sioux Falls Municipal Band for 15 years.
+Recent engagements have included various roles in Sounds of South Dakota, Inc. concerts and opera productions and soprano soloist in the Augustana Choir and Orchestra's performance of the Brahms Requiem at the Washington Pavilion of Arts and Science.
 She has been a regional finalist and scholarship recipient in the Metropolitan Opera Auditions and was a semi-finalist in the Denver Lyric Opera Guild Auditions.

 Music Education/Music for the Theatre/Music Appreciation

 Dr. Scott R. Johnson is associate professor of music, music education instructor and musical theatre director.
 He was instrumental in building the Augustana College and Community Orchestra.
 He previously served as coordinator of instrumental music at Lincoln University in Pennsylvania and director of orchestral studies at the University of Central Arkansas, Conway.
-During the summer of 1998 he directed the Lutheran Summer Music orchestra.
+During the summer of 1998, he directed the Lutheran Summer Music orchestra.
 He is recognized as a conductor, clinician and adjudicator of music festivals throughout the Midwest.
 He has served as either principal or section bassist with fourteen different orchestras in South Dakota, Arkansas, Illinois and Minnesota.
 He has also served as a member of the South Dakota Symphony Board of Directors.
 After earning a bachelor of arts degree with emphasis in orchestral conducting from Macalester College, he received the master of music in orchestral conducting from Illinois State University and the doctor of philosophy in music education from Northwestern University.

 History of Jazz/Notational Software

 Robert Joyce teaches courses in notational software, jazz history and 20th century music history.
 He is an accomplished composer, producer and educator and is executive director of the Sioux Falls Jazz & Blues Society, which produces the acclaimed JazzFest in Sioux Falls each summer.
 His expertise in electronic music composition and knowledge of jazz music have made him a highly sought-after speaker, adjudicator and clinician.
-He has been host of “Sunday Night Jazz,” a highly rated weekly radio program on KELO FM Radio and South Dakota Public Radio.
-He graduated from Augustana College with a bachelor of arts and also earned a master of arts degree from Augustana.
+He has been host of Sunday Night Jazz, a highly rated weekly radio program on KELO FM Radio and South Dakota Public Radio.
+He holds a B.A. and M.A. from Augustana College.

 Dr. Paul Schilf

-Dr. Schilf’s research interests lie in intergenerational instrumental music education and in the supervision of instrumental music student teachers.
-He has presented clinics and presentations across the United States on these very topics including the prestigious International Mid-West Band and Orchestra Clinic.
+Schilf’s research interests lie in intergenerational instrumental music education and in the supervision of instrumental music student teachers.
+He has presented clinics and presentations across the United States on these topics, including the prestigious International Mid-West Band and Orchestra Clinic.
 Dr. Schilf has led six international tours with intergenerational ensembles and has conducted these ensembles across Europe and Asia.
 His intergenerational research, student teaching supervision information, and music education articles have appeared in prominent national magazines and journals.

 Director of Orchestral Activities/Music History/Conducting

 Christopher is a popular guest conductor, having conducted some of the finest professional orchestras in Europe, Russia, Mexico, and the United States, including the Slovak Radio Symphony Orchestra, St. Petersburg Symphony Orchestra (Russia), Sochi Symphony Orchestra (Russia), Orquesta Sinfónico Juvenil del Estado de Veracruz (Mexico), Everett Symphony Orchestra, and many others.
 He is also a popular clinician, having conducted several youth festivals, including the high school orchestras for the International Music Camp in 2013.

 Christopher earned his Doctorate of Musical Arts in conducting at the Cincinnati College-Conservatory of Music where he was a student of Gerhard Samuel.
 He has been selectively chosen as a participant in conducting master classes with some of the finest teaching pedagogues, including Ilya Musin, Daniel Lewis, Ken Keisler, Gerard Schwartz, John Farrer, and Donald Thulean.
 In 1996 he was awarded a prestigious Fulbright scholarship to study conducting in Slovakia, appearing as a guest conductor with many of the greatest orchestras in that country.
-In 1997 Christopher was appointed Conducting Assistant for the Cincinnati Symphony Orchestra, where was mentored by Maestros Jesús López-Cobos and Erich Kunzel.
+In 1997 Christopher was appointed Conducting Assistant for the Cincinnati Symphony Orchestra, where he was mentored by Maestros Jesús López-Cobos and Erich Kunzel.

 In his free time, Christopher’s interests outside of music include Russian icons, foreign languages, biking, and he is an avid pinball player.
 The most important thing to Christopher is his family.
 He enjoys making music with his wife, Kristi, and they are blessed four wonderful children, all of whom are active in music.
 For more information about Christopher and a catalogue of his compositions, please visit christopherstanichar.com.